Mavignate/OxyMusic-Android-App/README.md

 ## Installation

-Download and install release apk.
+- Download and install release apk.
+- When you open the app window will come up, you need to paste there your server address (E.g. http://localhost:1250).

 ## In Future